 The couple has been together for 9 years already and has shared many adventures.
 One of which was a trip to Costa Rica.
 They absolutely loved their experience here and wanted to share it with their family and friends.
 Since they were already leaning toward a destination wedding for the intimacy it would provide, Costa Rica was the perfect choice!

-They opted for the luxurious Punto de Vista house in Manuel Antonio.
+They opted for the luxurious Punto de Vista Villa in Manuel Antonio.
 This gave them plenty of space and privacy for three days of festivities!

 Day One: Mendhi